ErikSchierboom/blog/content/posts/being-lazy.md

 ---
 title: "Being lazy"
 date: 2014-08-16
 tags:
-  - C#
+  - csharp
-  - .NET
+  - dotnet
-  - Laziness
+  - laziness
 ---

 When optimizing software, code that is never executed can of course be removed.
 But how to optimize code that is used sometimes, but not all the time?
-Ideally, you'd only run that code when you need it; this is called [*lazy-loading*](http://en.wikipedia.org/wiki/Lazy_loading) or *lazy-initialization*.
+Ideally, you'd only run that code when you need it; this is called [_lazy-loading_](http://en.wikipedia.org/wiki/Lazy_loading) or _lazy-initialization_.

 Here is a sample that shows a naive loading strategy: